How to watch tonight's Final Four games for March Madness 2025 NCAA tournament

 How can you watch the Final Four games with cable?

 Ready for nonstop basketball action?
 If you have a cable subscription, you're all set to watch every heart-pounding moment of the Final Four.
 The men's Final Four will be broadcast live on CBS, bringing you courtside for every clutch shot and fast break.
-On the women's side, ESPN will deliver all the electrifying plays as the best teams in the NCAA women's basketball battle for a championship berth.
+On the women's side, ESPN delivered all the electrifying plays as the best teams in the NCAA women's basketball battled for a championship berth.

 Just tune in at the scheduled game times, grab your favorite game-day snacks, and get ready to witness history.
 Check with your local cable provider to confirm the exact channel numbers so you don't miss a second of the action!